Same Sky: Rwandan genocide (1994)

 The Rwandan genocide was a 100-day period from April 7 to mid-July 1994 when approximately over 800,000 Rwandans were killed.
 This marked 70% to 80% of the Tutsi population, but the genocide ended when the Rwandan Patriotic Front led by Paul Kagame gained control in the country.

 The genocide was orchestrated by individuals who held high positions in the national government.
 While the period was brief the genocide had a major effect on Rwanda.
 Rape was used as a weapon, causing a huge rise in HIV infection.
 Not only was the population depleted but also the infrastructure of the country suffered huge damage.

 Same Sky America

 Although the company was founded to help those affected by the Rwandan genocide, its efforts have continued in America to support formerly incarcerated women.
 Same Sky prides itself on avoiding handouts and instead giving women the tools they need to lead a successful life.
 Francine LeFrak worked with The Most Excellent Halfway House to train previously incarcerated women to create jewelry and earn a steady income.

 LeFrak Center for Well-Being at Barnard College

-Opened at Barnard College in October 2024, "The Francine LeFrak Center, which is the first of its kind and truly innovative in higher education, offers holistic support across three key pillars of health and wellness — physical, mental, and financial well-being — to foster resilience and promote lifelong success."
+Opened at Barnard College in October 2024, the Francine LeFrak Center fosters resilience and promote lifelong success.